L'Œuf électrique

 L'Œuf électrique was a futuristic prototype concept electric cyclecar designed in 1938, and built in 1942 by industrial designer Paul Arzens (1903-1990).
 It was acquired by the Musée des Arts et Métiers in Paris in 1993, and is currently at the Cité de l'Automobile in Mulhouse in Alsace.

 History

 Arzens, a Parisian, and graduate of École nationale supérieure des Beaux-Arts de Paris, designed this futuristic, economical, lightweight electric car prototype in 1938 (along with his concept car La Baleine), then built it in 1942, during World War II.

 Car

-The spherical bodywork, with a fastback rear, is inspired by interwar cyclecars, and the bionic shapes of an egg, a bubble, or a drop of water.
+The spherical bodywork, with a fastback rear, is inspired by interwar cyclecars, and the organic shapes of an egg, a bubble, or a drop of water.
 The body is aluminum, over a chassis formed from a Duralinox tube.
 The windscreen and doors are made of curved acrylic.
 Batteries account for most of the car's 350 kg weight.